Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates: Flux variation from Disk-wind Collimated Jets

 \subsection{Emission}

 We integrate over the entire jet to compute the intensity and flux density.
-The optical depth is $\tau_\nu(r, \chi,\psi)=\int_r^\infty d\tilde r \cos{\theta(\chi, \psi)} D(\chi, \psi)\mu_\nu^\prime(\tilde r )$.
+The optical depth is $\tau_\nu(r, \chi,\psi)=\int_r^\infty d\tilde r \cos{\theta(\chi, \psi)}\mu_\nu(\tilde r )$.
 We assume the source is at redshift $z_S$ and define a source frame frequency $\nu_z=(1+z_S)\nu$ where $\nu$ is the observed frequency.
 The intensity is

-where $d_A$ is the angular diameter distance corresponding to $z_S$ and the integration bounds are $r\in[r_{\min}, r_{\max}]$. $r_{\min}$ and $r_{\max}$ are the minimum and maximum radii from the black hole which contribute emission at frequency $\nu$. $r_{\min}$ is set by the radius of the photosphere that is optically thick to frequency $\nu$. $r_{\max}$ is more poorly constrained and may relate to where either the collimating wind ceases or synchrotron emission at frequency $\nu$ can no longer be emitted.
-We return to $r_{\max}$ in Sec. \ref{sec:PKS 2131_model}.
+where $d_L$ is the luminosity distance corresponding to $z_S$ and the integration bounds are $r\in[r_{\min}, r_{\max}]$. {For calculating $d_L$, we assume a flat $\Lambda$CDM universe with $H_0=67.8$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_m=0.308$.} $r_{\min}$ and $r_{\max}$ are the minimum and maximum radii from the black hole which contribute emission at frequency $\nu$. $r_{\min}$ is set by the radius of the photosphere that is optically thick to frequency $\nu$. $r_{\max}$ is more poorly constrained and may relate to where either the collimating wind ceases or synchrotron emission at frequency $\nu$ can no longer be emitted.
+We return to $r_{\max}$ in Sec. \ref{sec:PKS2131_model}.

 The observed flux density at $\nu$ is

 For volume element $dV=r^2 \sin\chi dr d\chi d\psi$, the integration bounds are $r\in[r_{\min}, r_{\max}]$, $\chi\in[0, \theta_j]$, and $\psi \in[0, 2\pi]$.

 The binary motion causes variation in intensity